TimCatana/HighSchool/README.md

 # SpikesGame
 ------------------------------------

-My very first game ever created.
-Uses the [Processing](https://processing.org/) Programming language.
+My very first game created using the [Processing](https://processing.org/) Programming language.
-It was created as a replica of the game [Don't Touch The Spikes](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax) created by [Ketchapp](http://www.ketchappgames.com/) and was handed in as a final summative in my grade 10 programming course.
+It was created as a replica of the game [Don't Touch The Spikes] (https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax) created by [Ketchapp](http://www.ketchappgames.com/) and was handed in as a final summative in my grade 10 programming course.